 - Community is key.
 We’re somewhat naïve if we think that our talent alone provides us with the full package.
 We learned very quickly that there is strength in numbers.
 In working together, our strengths were magnified, and our weaknesses diminished.
 Making music is also more enjoyable in community, where successes can be celebrated and frustrations offloaded.

 - Collaboration is the great unblocker.
 You are constantly surrounded by a raft of phenomenal vocalists, musicians and music-makers.
 If you’re finding your music hard going, or you’ve hit a writer’s block, your next breakthrough might be as simple as sitting down with a fellow musician.

 - You still have a lot to learn.
 A diverse project like Dancing with the Stars forced our producers to explore brand new genres and techniques.
 One week, they would find themselves recording an organic, one-take jazz session with a brass section, the next, they’d be sifting through endless patches to find the perfect drum and bass sound.
 There’s something powerful about that kind of rapid upskilling.

 I’m immensely proud of what we’ve achieved these last few months.
 Mostly, I’m proud of the fact that it’s an achievement that can’t be hoarded by a single person – it’s been a true community project from day one, a team effort marked by partnership in a real sense.
-From our maverick producers who honed their rapid-fire instincts, to the artists who masterfully emulated world-class riffs at the drop of a hat, it’s been our pleasure to be behind the scenes with you.
+From our maverick producers who honed their rapid-fire instincts, to the artists who covered world-class riffs, it’s been our pleasure to be behind the scenes with you.